Can you drive in Greece with a foreign license?

 To exchange a foreign driver’s license in Greece, you must meet the following requirements:

-Residence: You must have your normal residence in Greece, or be a student for at least six months.
+Residence: You must have your usual residence in Greece or be a student for at least 6 months.

 Valid foreign license: You need a valid driving license from your country of origin or a country recognised by Greece (e.g., EU/EEA, USA, Canada, Australia, Japan, South Africa or South Korea).
-You can hold only one driving license at the time of applying for an exchange in Greece.
+You cannot hold another driving license issued by Greece or any EU Member State, including Norway, Iceland, and Liechtenstein, when applying for an exchange.

-Minimum age: You must be at least 18 years old to drive a motorcycle and a car, and 16 years old to drive a moped (or light quadricycles).
+Minimum age: You must be at least 18 years old to drive a motorcycle or a car, and 16 years old to drive a moped (or a light quadricycle).

 Medical Fitness: You need to be medically fit to drive.
 This may involve obtaining medical certificates from a pathologist and an ophthalmologist.